 Parker Moore Quoted in Law360 on Critical Habitat Designation in Alaska

-Parker Moore, a Principal in Beveridge & Diamond's Washington, DC office and leader of the firm’s Endangered Species and Wildlife Protection practice group, was quoted in a Law360 article titled "The Biggest Environmental Rulings Of 2016: Midyear Report."
+Principal Parker Moore (Washington, DC) was quoted in a June 10 article in Law360 titled "The Biggest Environmental Rulings Of 2016: Midyear Report."
 The article lists Alaska Oil and Gas Association v.
 Jewell as one of the most important environmental rulings so far this year.

 In 2013, an Alaska district court reversed a rule protecting 120 million acres of polar bear habitat noting that the rule was too extensive.
 However, after the U.S. Fish and Wildlife Service (FWS) and other environmental groups appealed, the Ninth Circuit ruled in favor of FWS stating, "We agree with FWS that the district court held it to a standard of specificity that the ESA does not require."